mikebjoyce/squadjs-elo-tracker/README.md

 **[squadjs-team-balancer](https://github.com/mikebjoyce/squadjs-team-balancer)**

-When `useEloForBalance: true` is set in TeamBalancer, it pulls live mu ratings and veteran player counts from EloTracker at scramble time and factors them into swap scoring — preventing skill stacks from reforming after a scramble.
+When `useEloForBalance: true` is set in TeamBalancer, its scoring function switches to an ELO-weighted branch.
+It pulls live mu ratings and regular player counts from EloTracker at scramble time, evaluating mu difference, regular parity, and numerical balance (replacing its standard heuristic penalties).
+This prevents skill stacks from reforming after a scramble.

 No additional configuration is needed on the EloTracker side.
 TeamBalancer finds the EloTracker instance automatically at runtime and falls back to pure numerical balance silently if EloTracker data is unavailable.